Wildsong/docker-arcgis-enterprise/README.md

 At this point you should be able to bring up the server in a browser (use the URL printed by the script) and log into it.
 Default username is 'siteadmin' and the password is 'changeit'.
-You can override these by defining AGS_USERNAME and AGS_PASSWORD in the environment before you run the start.sh script.
+You can override these by defining AGS_USER and AGS_PASSWORD in the environment before you run the start.sh script.
+(Note, start.sh calls "create_new_site.py".)

-Open additional windows and start the other components (portal-for-arcgis, web-adaptor, datastore).
+Then continue to open additional (shell terminal) windows and start the other components in this order: portal-for-arcgis, web-adaptor, datastore.

 ## Resources